AstroPathJHU/DONUT/README.md

 Two views on this table are also created: `D5CutCountTable` and `D5CutCountTableDR`, which select for `usedonuts=0` and `usedonuts=1`, respectively.

+In addition to using the trained models given by `trainingsetid` and defined in `A1.2-bookkeepingtables.sql`, there are also rows with `trainingsetid=0` and `distancebinselectionid=0`.
+These rows give the numbers of actual CD8+FoxP3+ cells in the sample.

 ### A3.3-RocInputs.sql

 This script creates the `RocInputs` table, which contains the inputs for the ROC curve derived from `D5CutCountTableMerged`.
 Each ROC curve is defined by: